Ayush-Tibrewal/-Morse-code-message/README.md

 # 📖 Decode a Morse code message <a name="about-project"></a>

-**Decode a Morse code message** is an application that can be used to decode sentences weitten in morse to words in the alphabet.
+**Decode a Morse code message** is an application that can be used to decode sentences written in morse to words in the alphabet.

 ## 🛠 Built With <a name="built-with"></a>